Ukraine EU accession talks will be "difficult", European Council President Michel says

 European Commission President Ursula von der Leyen threw her support behind Ukraine’s candidature during a trip to Kyiv earlier this month to show solidarity with Zelenskiy.

-Hungary has been the most vocal opponent of allowing Ukraine into the union, and Hungarian Prime Minister Viktor Orban remains amongst the closest to Russian President Vladimir Putin of all EU leaders.
+Hungary has been the most vocal opponent of allowing Ukraine into the union, and Hungarian Prime Minister Viktor Orban remains amongst the closest to Russian President Vladimir Putin out of all EU leaders.

 Hungary condemned Russia’s actions regarding Ukraine from the start, Orban said, but the Western reaction to these actions was wrong.

 "What was our strategy?
-The Ukrainians [would] fight and win at the frontline, and the Russians [would] lose.
+The Ukrainians [would] fight and win at the front line, and the Russians [would] lose.
 What is the reality?
 The Ukrainians fight and die.
 What have we come to?
 Russia will not lose, and nothing will change in its policy.
-Therefore, we must face the reality.
+Therefore we must face the reality.
 We must switch to Plan B," Orban said, adding that the EU currently has no such plan, instead proposing to continue military and financial aid to Kyiv.

 "However, it is totally pointless to simply send money to the Ukrainians, it would lead to nothing," the Hungarian prime minister said, according to Magyar Nemzet.

-Although publicly most Western powers still support Ukraine, following the failure of Ukraine’s summer counteroffensive to make any notable progress, more are privately asking, “where do we go from here?” – something that Italian Prime Minister Giorgia Meloni inadvertently admitted to during a prank call from two Russians.
+Although publicly most Western powers still support Ukraine, following the failure of Ukraine’s summer counteroffensive to make any notable progress, more are privately asking: “where do we go from here?” – something that Italian Prime Minister Giorgia Meloni inadvertently admitted to during a prank call from two Russians.

 Ukraine fatigue and worries on the part of business are one side of the clash between, as bne IntelliNews described it in an opinion piece, Planet Business and Planet Politics.
 The Kremlin explicitly rejected this duality in relations between the EU and Russia in Russian Foreign Minister Sergei Lavrov’s “new rules of the game” speech in February 2021, an early warning of the coming conflict that broke out one year later.